The HyperTexts

 Luis Cuauhtemoc Berriozabal

-Luis Cuauhtemoc Berriozabal, Portrait by Karen J. Harlow
+Luis Cuauhtemoc Berriozabal, in a portrait by Karen J. Harlow

 Michael: This is a splendid idea [publishing the career-defining poems of Luis Omar Salinas] and no one deserves this attention more than Luis Omar Salinas.
 Thank you so much for taking an interest in an important and wonderful poet, who continues to write beautiful poetry.
 Karen Harlow is his true guardian angel.
 I can see why Luis Omar is so inspired to write such powerful poetry, such as "Chivalry."
 I want to share with you a poem I wrote for Luis Omar, which he read that night, where brightness filled a dark room in Fresno.
 Luis Cuauhtemoc Berriozabal in a letter to Michael R. Burch, editor of The HyperTexts